lizmat/App-IRC-Log/pages.md

 Lists the years / months of which there are logs available.

-More or less functional now.

 ## /search.html

 The general search page.
 Contains all of the possible filter possibilities.
 Search results to always be shown in ascending chronological order.

-Completely functional backend-wise.

 User-interface features:
 - show N lines around given line (/channel/around.html endpoint)